DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 ## Setup

+Below is the setup that was used while measuring the pressure profile at the fundamental frequency and the second harmonic and the speed of sound.

 ![[Setup Lab 5.jpg]]

  By moving the microphone inside the tube to be at a given distance from the speaker, the following data values are determined for each frequency.